The soaring rate of inflation has featured prominently in the news since 2021.

 It is for this reason that Eurostat, who created the ‘international standards’ that govern CPI, stated that this type of inflation measure should not be used to set pay awards.

-CPI is an accurate measure of consumer behaviour, designed to assist European banks to set interest rates and meet the international standards to join the euro (€) monetary union, but if CPI is used to set wages, pensions and benefits, in our current economic circumstances the living standards of UK workers, pensioners and the most vulnerable in society will be forced down even further and permanently and foodbank use will continue to rise.
+CPI is an accurate measure of consumer behaviour, designed to assist European banks to set interest rates and meet the international standards to join the euro (€) monetary union, but if CPI is used to set wages, pensions and benefits in our current economic circumstances, the living standards of UK workers, pensioners and the most vulnerable in society will be forced down even further and permanently and foodbank use will continue to rise.

 CPIH utilises a method called ‘rental equivalence’ which effectively estimates the rents that owner occupiers would notionally pay for the properties they own.
 However, concerns persist with the highly experimental method of estimating housing costs used in CPIH and it remains widely ignored by statisticians and the media as a reliable measure of inflation due to these continuing deficiencies.

 Below-inflation pay awards force people into poverty and foodbank use.
-This is why the NASUWT uses the RPI inflation measure and calls for teachers’ salaries to be restored in real terms to 2010 levels to protect teachers’ living standards.
+This is why NASUWT uses the RPI inflation measure and calls for teachers’ salaries to be restored in real terms to 2010 levels to protect teachers’ living standards.

 The CPI versus RPI debate